-AddDataToPointCloud writes data defined on mesh-nodes into a point-cloud with equal number of points.
-Together with the Xtra "PointCloudToSpreadsheet", the module can e.g. be used to export the results created by the module Surface Distance.
+AddDataToPointCloud writes data defined on mesh-nodes into a point-cloud with an equal number of points.
+Together with the "PointCloudToSpreadsheet" Xtra, this module can be used, for example, to export the results created by the Surface Distance module.

-Numerical data can be assigned to nodes of a mesh, e.g. the results created by the Surface Distance module (the scalar values for "distance", and the vector components of "displacements").
+Numerical data can be assigned to nodes of a mesh; for example, the results created by the Surface Distance module (the scalar values for "distance", and the vector components of "displacements").
 The scalar data is stored in a separate data-object, and is only meaningful together with the original mesh data-set.
-There is no direct way of accessing those values together with the nodes' coordinates in Amira-Avizo, and no easy way to export those data as e.g. a table.
+There is no direct way of accessing those values together with the nodes' coordinates in Amira-Avizo, and no easy way to export those data as a table.

 Scalar data can be included in a point-cloud data-object.
-Those scalar data can be used to scale or colourise spheres when visualising the point-cloud.
-Point-clouds with numerical data can also be converted to a spreadsheet, using the Xtra PointCloudToSpreadsheet, and such a spreadsheet can be exported to various formats (e.g. ASCII, CSV, XML).
+Those scalar data can be used to scale or colorize spheres when visualizing the point-cloud.
+Point-clouds with numerical data also can be converted to a spreadsheet, using the PointCloudToSpreadsheet Xtra, then the spreadsheet can be exported to various formats (e.g. ASCII, CSV, XML).

-The example project demonstrates its use for the export of the results of a Surface Distance analysis performed on the surfaces of a technical object before/after machining.
+The AddDataToPointCloud Python script-object writes data defined on mesh-nodes into a point-cloud with an equal number of points; for example, the result of applying the Extract Point Cloud module to the mesh.
+The example project demonstrates its use for the export of the results of a Surface Distance analysis performed on the surfaces of a technical object before or after machining.

 Note: The example project uses a surface with relatively many vertices.
-The Python modules take some time for creating the results.
+The Python modules take some time to create the results.